• 03-06-24

 Knowledge of Accounting Principles – Usually garnered through their studies (Degree or Professional Qualification), a strong foundation in accounting principles, credits vs debits, and regulations is essential for feeding into their financial reporting duties.

-Technology Proficiency – They may not have used your specific software previously if they are towards the beginning of their career, however Excel proficiency and learning agility around software tools is a must.
+Technology Proficiency – They may not have used your specific software previously if they are beginning their career, however, Excel proficiency and learning agility around software tools is a must.

 How to assess these skills during the Assistant Accountant hiring process